KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 ## About Us

 #### How it works?
 We are a group that meets about once a week to discuss one to two relevant papers.
-For every meeting, one person will be in charge of selecting the paper(s) for that meeting, thoroughly understanding the work, and leading the discussion (either informally or via a presentation, whatever the leader thinks is best).
+For every meeting, two people will be in charge of selecting the paper(s) for that meeting, thoroughly understanding the work, and leading the discussion (either informally or via a presentation, whatever the leader thinks is best).
 The rest of the members will read over the paper(s) beforehand to gain a basic idea of the work.
 Then, on the day of the meeting, we will discuss the strengths, weaknesses, and techniques of the paper(s).

 **NOTE:** Please tell the group organizer Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr) which paper(s) you are going to present, and summarize the paper/talk in several sentences, before the **Monday** of that week.